prayagnshah/tennis-tournaments-1/README.md

   - Written with React
   - React hash router used for navigation
   - React bootstrap used for component styling
-  - No specific state management system was used, as the state management was transparent enough with useState
+  - No specific state management system was used as the state management was transparent enough with useState
   - Cypress used for testing
 - Database: Postgres DB, out of box solution from Docker

 ## Main Features

-1. User can sign up for a new account, then log in with the credentials.
+1. **User authentication:** User can sign up for a new account, then log in with the credentials.
 Once logged in, the navbar contains user profile link and log out button.
   ![Sign up, Log IN](client/public/img/Sign-up-Log-in.gif)
-2. Dashboard, where all the available tournaments are listed, divided by categories and sorted by date.
+2. **Dashboard:** List of all the available tournaments, divided by categories and sorted by date.
   ![Dashboard](client/public/img/Dashboard.png)
-3. Tournament detail page which contains:
+3. **Tournament detail page** contains:
    - Basic tournament information
-   - Register/cancel registration button
+   - Buttons for registration and canceling registration
    - List of players involved in the tournament
-   - Once tournament is consolidated, group stage and elimination stage is visible, where the results can be filled by a manager flexibly as the tournament proceeds.
+   - Once a tournament is consolidated, group stage and elimination stage is visible, where the results can be added by a manager flexibly as the tournament proceeds
-   - On completed tournaments no user and manager action is allowed
+   - When a tournament is completed no user or manager actions are allowed

     ![Tournament detail](client/public/img/TournamentDetail.gif)
-4. On tournament detail page user can register for the tournament.
+4. **Registrations for tournaments:** At the tournament detail page a user can register for the tournament.
 If the capacity is full, the user will be added to the waiting list.
-Once someone cancels their registration, the free capacity will be automatically filled with the next in line registration from the waiting list.
+Once someone cancels their registration, the free capacity will be automatically filled with the next in line user from the waiting list.
   ![Competitor registers for a tournament](client/public/img/TournamentRegistration.gif)
-5. User profile page were all the tournaments are listed for which the user is registered.
+5. **User profile page:** Displays all the tournaments for which the user is registered.
   ![User profile page](client/public/img/UserProfile.png)
-6. A regular user can be promoted to manager role in the Django admin page which gives special permissions.
+6. **Manager role:** A regular user can be promoted to manager role in the Django admin page which gives special permissions.
 A manager can additionally:
     - Create tournaments on the dashboard
     - Consolidate and complete tournaments
-    - Create groups for competitor in the given tournament
+    - Create groups for competitors in the given tournament
-    - Create elimination draws to determine the champion
+    - Create elimination draws for the final stage of the tournament
     - Add results for both group stage and elimination draws

     Manager creates tournament: